Torsion pairs for quivers and the Weyl groups: Cofinite torsion classes and bounded -sortable elements

 \begin{proof} Corollary \ref{torsionpath} implies that $(\Fac I_w\cap\mod KQ,\Sub\La_w\cap\mod KQ)$ is a torsion pair of $\mod KQ$.
 On the other hand, by Proposition \ref{C-facI}, we have $\Fac I_w\cap\mod KQ=\overline{\C I_w}$.
 Thus Theorem \ref{main1} (b) shows the assertion. \end{proof}

 Next we give the following definition.

-\begin{defi} Assume that $Q$ is a non-Dynkin quiver.
-A $c$-sortable element $x$ is called \emph{bounded $c$-sortable} if there exists a positive integer $N$ such that $x\leq c^N$.
-In the Dynkin case, we regard any $c$-sortable element as bounded $c$-sortable.
+\begin{defi} a $c$-sortable element $x$ is called \emph{bounded $c$-sortable} if there exists a positive integer $N$ such that $x\leq c^N$. {If $Q$ is a Dynkin quiver, then} we regard any $c$-sortable element as bounded $c$-sortable.
 We denote by $\wcsort W$ the set of bounded $c$-sortable elements. \end{defi}

 \begin{exam} \begin{itemize} \item[(a)] Let $Q$ be the following quiver

 Because

 we have $s_1s_2s_3s_2\leq c^3$ and hence $s_1s_2s_3s_2$ is bounded $c$-sortable. \item[(b)]Let $Q$ be the following quiver